jianastrero/trainer/react_native/README.md

 This is a React Native project targeting Android and iOS.
 <hr/>

 Trainér is the dating app for Pokemon enthusiasts!
 Discover and connect with Pokemon in your area.
-Swipe right on those you're attracted to and left on those you're not.
+Save your favorite Pokemon by viewing their profiles.
 With Trainér, you'll never have to catch 'em all alone again!

 # Getting Started